 The unit of data delivery to the PI is the Member OUS.
-As soon as a Member OUS has Passed QA2 and the data products have been replicated to the user's home ARC, PIs will receive an email notification containing a link to their data and supporting information.
-This sending of the notification to the PI triggers the start of the proprietary period of 12 months for standard proposals and 6 months for Director's Discretionary Time (DDT) proposals.
+As soon as a Member OUS has passed QA2 and the data products have been replicated to the user's home ARC, PIs will receive an email notification containing a link to their data and supporting information.
+This sending of the notification to the PI triggers the start of the proprietary period of 12 months, except in the case of Director's Discretionary Time (DDT) proposals where the proprietary period is 6 months.
 Extensions of the proprietary period can be granted under certain circumstances (see Section 8.4.4 of the ALMA Users' Policy).
-When a Group OUS consisting of several Member OUSs is processed (for example, a combined TP, 7-m and 12-m Array observation), the Group OUS products are released separately, with their own 12-month proprietary period.
+When a Group OUS consisting of several Member

+OUSs is processed (for example, a combined TP, 7-m and 12-m Array observation), once ALMA starts delivering products at that level, these Group OUS products are released separately, with an appropriate period.

 The data deliveries consist of one or more bundles of raw (ASDM-format) data and one "products" bundle tar file which includes the FITS files, logs, scripts, QA information and calibration tables.
-The product files can be downloaded as tar file or individually.